Skip to main content

 Associate

-Joshua Richardson graduated in the top ten percent of his class from Baylor Law School in 2020.
-He began his legal career working as a law clerk for the Honorable Amos L. Mazzant of the United States District Court for the Eastern District of Texas.
-During his time there, Joshua gained behind-the-bench trial experience by aiding the Court through three jury trials and numerous hearings spanning various areas of the law including both civil and criminal matters.
-Joshua uses his clerkship experience to provide pragmatic and tactical litigation strategies.
+During his federal clerkship, Joshua gained behind-the-bench trial experience by aiding the Court through three jury trials and numerous hearings spanning various areas of the law including both civil and criminal matters.
+Joshua draws on his clerkship experience to provide pragmatic and result-driven litigation strategies and to craft and deliver persuasive arguments for both judges and juries.

 Admissions